AntoninoAdornetto/issue-summoner/README.md

 ### Authorize Command

-In order to publish issues to a source code management system, we must first authorize the program to allow this.
+In order to publish issues to a source code hosting platform, we must first authorize the program to allow this.
 Authorizing will look different for each provider.
 As of now, I have added support for GitHub.
-I will be adding more in the near future.
+More will be added in the near future.

-- `-s`, `--scm` The source code management platform to authorize. (default is GitHub).
+- `-s`, `--sch` The source code hosting platform to authorize. (default is GitHub).

 #### Authorize for GitHub